NairelPrandini/lockon/README.md

 ## Decryption

-To decrypt files, you can create a complementary program (e.g., `unlock`) that reverses the encryption process.
-A basic structure for this is already included in the `unlock` directory.
+To decrypt files, you can use a complementary program (e.g., `unlock`) that reverses the encryption process with the key used for encryption.

 ## Disclaimer

 This program is provided as-is without any guarantees.
-Use it at your own risk.
+It might screw you up use it at your own risk.
+*Dont forget the password there is no "Forgot my password" if you did good luck trying to recover them*